tipoqueno/UI-Design/README.md

 - [Sketch App Sources](https://www.sketchappsources.com/) - We curate hundreds of icons and UI kits for web and mobile to help you design, prototype, learn, and ideate faster.

+- [We Love SVG: Free SVG Files](https://icons8.com/welovesvg) - An open source library that allows embedding icons from any icon library.

 <sup>[back to table of contents](#table-of-contents)</sup>